ExtremeElectronics/RC2040-ROMWBW/README.md

-# RC2040-ROMWBW code to allow ROMWBW to run on a PI PiPico
+# RC2040-ROMWBW code to allow ROMWBW to run on a PI PiPico Or PIPico2

 ## ROMWBW
 Romwbw is a monitor and collection of Z80 programs and CPM/80 programs.
 ROMWBW allows a wide range of Z80 machines and peripherals to work with CPM80, Forth, Basic and other programs.